AdamBoley/Project-Beergate/README.md

 4/9/22:
 During the course of this projects' development, my Mentor emphasised the importance of security and defensive programming against malicious users.
 As part of this, the [Django Admin Honeypot](https://django-admin-honeypot.readthedocs.io/en/latest/index.html) library was installed.
 This package provides a fake admin login page, the idea being that if an attacker knows that this project uses Django, they might navigate to the login page by appending `/admin` to the URL, as is convention for Django projects, and then try to break through the password defense to access the admin panel.
 From there, an attacker could cause terrible damage to the project.
 With this package installed and configured, the URL ending in `/admin` points to a decoy page whose form will not work, even if the correct credentials are supplied.
 The actual admin panel login page is located at the URL ending in `/beergate-admin`, where the correct superuse credentials may be supplied to access the admin panel.

+4/9/22:
+To provide better security for the project, my Mentor provided several settings that could be added to the settings.py file:
+`SECURE_BROWSER_XSS_FILTER = True`
+`X_FRAME_OPTIONS`
+`SECURE_SSL_REDIRECT`
+`SECURE_HSTS_SECONDS`
+`CSRF_COOKIE_SECURE`
+`SESSION_COOKIE_SECURE`

+Before adding these, I researched them.
+The `SECURE_BROWSER_XSS_FILTER = True` setting is deprecated per [this page](https://code.djangoproject.com/ticket/32678), so it was not added
+The `X_FRAME_OPTIONS` setting already existed
+The `SECURE_SSL_REDIRECT` redirects all HTTP requests to HTTPS requests.
+Per [this Cloudflare article](https://www.cloudflare.com/learning/ssl/why-is-http-not-secure/#:~:text=HTTPS%3A%20What%20are%20the%20differences,far%20more%20secure%20than%20HTTP.), HTTPS is a more secure request method, so adding this setting seemed like a good idea.
+The `SECURE_HSTS_SECONDS` setting initially caused some consternation, thanks to the warning that could temporarily break the project.
+Per the [Django documentation on this setting](https://docs.djangoproject.com/en/4.1/ref/settings/#std-setting-SECURE_HSTS_SECONDS), a low initial value of 60 seconds was used for testing purposes.

+The `CSRF_COOKIE_SECURE` marks the CSRF cookie as secure, so that it may only be sent over an HTTPS connection.
+This seems to have no downsides, so it added.
+The `SESSION_COOKIE_SECURE` setting marks session cookies as secure, so they may only be sent over an HTTPS connection.
+Django specifically recommends adding this setting, so I did so.

+When the `SECURE_SSL_REDIRECT` and `SECURE_HSTS_SECONDS` were added, I was unable to access the localhost development server.
+To resume development, I was forced to build a new workspace, install all dependencies again and reconstruct the env.py file.
+Hence, only the `CSRF_COOKIE_SECURE` and `SECURE_HSTS_SECONDS` settings were retained.

 ## Favicon